Master of Arts in Cultural Heritage Studies – Track: Academic Research and Protection of Cultural Heritage

 One of the principles CEU is based on is respect for the diversity of cultures and peoples.
 As the University attracts students and faculty from 100 countries from around the world, it is an ideal host of a cultural heritage program dealing with disparate traditions, practices and social interactions.

-General aspect of the program
+General Aspect of the Program

 Heritage is a contemporary activity with far-reaching effects.
-Most important, it is the range of contemporary activities, meanings, and behaviors that we draw from them.
-Activities related to cultural heritage are complex and they represent deliberate acts from the present for the future taking into account various aspects of the past.
-Traditionally these activities are described as Preservation or Conservation, but more recently they are integrated into the framework of management or the context of policies.
+Most importantly, it is the range of contemporary activities, meanings, and behaviors that we draw from them.
+Activities related to cultural heritage are complex and they represent deliberate acts from the present for the future, taking into account various aspects of the past.
+Traditionally these activities are described as Preservation or Conservation, but more recently they have been integrated into the framework of management or the context of policies.
 Therefore, they can take the form of different and complex approaches or acts.
 Heritage can be an element in far-sighted urban and regional planning.
 It can be the platform for political recognition, a medium for intercultural dialogue, a means of ethical reflection, and a potential basis for local economic development.
 It is simultaneously local and particular as well as global and shared.

 Changing social and economic trends require expert training, flexible enough to keep up with the challenges of heritage environments, which are in continuous flux.
-Cultural heritage activities should be always based on academic research of historical, social and environmental aspects of the conservation and reservation.
+Cultural heritage activities should be always based on academic research of historical, social and environmental aspects of conservation and preservation.
 Therefore academic fields related to various aspects of cultural heritage (archival studies, archeology, art history, anthropology, history, literary studies, etc.) form a crucial element of the master program.
 There is also a need for project managers, experts in regional and sustainable development extending across frontiers: individuals who are able to tackle challenges, even resolve financial issues in project development but, at the same time, remain sensitive to the need to preserve knowledge for future research.

 Workload and Graduation Requirements